PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 near-term quantum computing devices, supporting various quantum information paradigms.

-PennyLane’s core feature is the ability to compute gradients of variational quantum circuits in a way that is compatible with classical techniques such as backpropagation.
+PennyLane's core feature is the ability to compute gradients of variational quantum circuits in a way that is compatible with classical techniques such as backpropagation.
 PennyLane thus extends the automatic differentiation algorithms common in optimization and machine learning to include quantum and